henriquecscode/mieic_prog_scrabble/README.md

 </p>

 <p align="justify">
 Player1 decided to exchange 2 chips: he is immediately warned about the letter pool before each play, so he knows he can exchange 2 chips without a problem.
-When the letter pool is empty (0 letters), the game will declare a winner automatically.
-Right after, his pool is printed again so he can be reminded of his chips - he can exchange chips in positions 1, 2, 3, 5 and 6.
+When the letter pool is empty (0 letters), exchanging chips becomes impossible.
+To help him choose which chips to switch, his/her/their pool is printed again - he can exchange chips in positions 1, 2, 3, 5 and 6.
-If he inputs any other position, any switching will be COMPLETELY invalidated - this is the game punishing you for not paying attention, so always be calm about exchanging chips, we wouldn't want you to lose a letter you actually need or to waste a turn!
+If he inputs any other position, any switching will be COMPLETELY invalidated - this is the game punishing you for not paying attention, so always be calm about exchanging chips, we wouldn't want you to lose a letter you actually need or to waste a precious turn!
-Other than this, the game will also declare a winner if, by some insane amount of luck, all words are captured.
-Some more intricate cases are also contemplated, and the game will let you know what to do whenever they're appliable!
 </p>

 ## FAQ